blaze-slider/blaze-slider/website/docs/installation.md

 # Installation

-Blaze slider can either be used as an NPM module or just by including it's JS and CSS files
+Blaze slider can either be used as an NPM module for modern web app or just by including it's JS and CSS files for traditional websites

-## Using as an NPM module
+## Installing NPM module

 Install the blaze-slider as a dependency in your project